UKHSA-Internal/data-dashboard-api/documentation/CMSDesignGuide.md

 The frontend application integrates with the CMS via this REST API.

 As such, the responsibility is entirely on the frontend to render the content passed to it by the CMS.

 ---

+## Design

+No conversations have been had with UKHSA around the design of the CMS view.
+The colour scheme can be overriden and modified by changing the `cms/dashboard/static/css/theme.css` file.

+This file is currently being injected into the wagtail app by virtue of the `global_admin_css` hook.
+This hook can be found at `cms/dashboard/wagtail_hooks.py`.

+---